 We next try to recover the sparse signal $\vx$ from a noisy measurement vector $\vy$.
-Specifically, we fix $S=100,N=1000$ and increase the number of measurement $M$. $\vy\in\mathbb{R}^M$ is generated as follows:
+Specifically, we fix $S=100,N=1000$ and increase $M$ gradually.
+The measurement $\vy\in\mathbb{R}^M$ is generated as follows:

 where $\nu>0$ controls the amount of noise added to $\vy$, the entries of $\vw$ are i.i.d Gaussian $\mathcal{N}(0,1)$.
-We choose $\nu=0.05$, this creates a measurement $\vy$ with signal to noises ratio (SNR) around $25$ dB.
+We choose $\nu=0.05$, this creates a measurement $\vy$ with signal to noise ratio (SNR) around $25$ dB.
 We randomly generate $100$ triples of $\{\vx,\vA,\vw\}$.
 The average SNRs of the recovered signals $\hat{\vx}$ are shown in Fig. \ref{fig:snr_noisy_sparse}.
-We can see that the proposed SEF/REF minimization approaches and the Lp minimization approach perform better than the L1 minimization approach.
-When $\sigma<0.5)$, the SEF and REF minimization approaches outperform the Lp minimization approach.
+We can see that when $\sigma<0.4$, the SEF and REF minimization approaches outperform the other approaches.

-\subsection{Real image recovery}
+\subsection{Real Image Recovery}

-Real images are considered to be approximately sparse under some proper basis, such as the DCT basis, wavelet basis, etc. Here we compare the recovery performances of the aforementioned sparsity regularization approaches based on varying noiseless and noisy measurements of the $4$ real images in Fig. \ref{fig:real_images}: Barbara, Boat, Lena, Peppers.
-Specifically, in order to reveal the sparse coefficients $\vx$ of the real images $\vs$, we use the sparsity averaging method by \cite{SACS13} to construct an over-complete wavelet basis by concatenating Db1-Db4 \cite{DBWav92} as follows:
+Real images are considered to be approximately sparse under some proper basis, such as the DCT basis, wavelet basis, etc. Here we compare the recovery performances of the aforementioned sparsity regularization approaches based on varying noiseless and noisy measurements of the $4$ real images shown in Fig. \ref{fig:real_images}: Barbara, Boat, Lena, Peppers.
+Specifically, in order to reveal the sparse coefficients $\vx$ of the real images $\vs$, we use the sparsity averaging method by \cite{SACS13} to construct an over-complete wavelet basis by concatenating Db1-Db4 \cite{DBWav92}:

-It is easy to verify that $\vs = \vV\vx$, and $\vx =\vV^\textrm{T}\vs$.
-The sampling matrix $\vU$ is constructed using the structurally random matrix approach by \cite{SRM12}: